4 Classification: Alternative Techniques

 ##

-Note: kNN uses Euclidean distance, so data should be standardized (scaled) first.
+K-Nearest neighbor classifiers classify a new data point by looking at the majority class labels of its k nearest neighbors in the training data set.
+The used kNN implementation uses Euclidean distance to determine what data points are near by, so data needs be standardized (scaled) first.
 Here legs are measured between 0 and 6 while all other variables are between 0 and 1.
-Scaling can be directly performed as preprocessing in train using the parameter preProcess = "scale".
+Scaling to z-scores can be directly performed as preprocessing in train using the parameter preProcess = "scale".

 knnFit <- Zoo_train |> train(type ~ .,